avivajpeyi/dev_site/content/authors/admin/_index.md

       year: 2018
 superuser: true
 status:
-  icon: static/uploads/avi.png
+  icon:
 last_name: Vajpeyi
 highlight_name: true
 first_name: Avi
 email: avi.vajpeyi@gmail.com
 ---
+# Hi, I'm Avi!

-I am a Postdoctoral research fellow at the University of Auckland where I am researching gravitational waves as a member of the LVK and LISA collaborations.
-My research focuses on utilising Bayesian inference to study gravitational waves from merging black holes.
+I study black holes that smash into one another.
+More specifically, I use gravitational waves emitted from merging black holes to make inferences using Bayesian techniques.
+I am currently a postdoctoral research fellow at the University of Auckland, working with [Prof. Renate Meyer](https://profiles.auckland.ac.nz/renate-meyer).
+I am also a member of the [LIGO-Virgo-KAGRA Collaboration](https://www.ligo.caltech.edu/), and the [OzGrav](https://www.ozgrav.org/) Centre of Excellence.